● MEET THE TEAM ●

 ● BEFORE THE LOCKDOWN ●

-Before the lockdown, Barrow Gurney did not have a village shop that was fit for purpose, and residents were forced to source their supplies from large chain supermarkets.
+Before the lockdown, Barrow Gurney did not have a village shop that was fit for purpose, and residents were forced to source their supplies from large chain supermarkets further afield.
 The Motto Shoppo, now established, will continue to operate after lockdown, thus improving the experience of living and working in Barrow Gurney.

 Before the lockdown, Barrow Gurney did not have an affordable location for residents and visitors to enjoy food and drink in comfortable, friendly surroundings.
 Local darts and cards teams no longer used the Motto as their location of choice for games, and many of the Barrow Gurney teams from the past had fallen into inaction.
 With our new, pocket-friendly menu of food and drink, we intend to return the pub to its former glory, offering a meeting space for those local teams who, until now, have had to outsource their venues to other villages and towns nearby.